ahmadrazakhawaja/chat-application/README.md

 **Database:**
 1. MySQL Lite

+A short video in which I showcase my project: https://youtu.be/SyBDWVyyfa4

 ## Project Description:
 This is a Real Time Web Chat Application.
 For real time communication between server and client Websocket are implemented using Django Channels package which allows to use WebSockets and other non-HTTP protocols in the Django site.
 The regular http requests and javascript fetch api are also used in this project.